Dans-labs/dariah/docs/Components.md

   section; in this way components will not be dependent on too big a part of the state;
   those dependencies may cause spurious re-renderings;
 * `amounts` **object**;
-  for each other filter of the same table and group: the number of items that passes that filter;
+  for a faceted filter: contains the amount of items that match each facet;
   see [computeFiltering](Dux#computefiltering);
 * `children` **components**;
   a special prop defined by React itself;